Nolan Strong & the Diablos: Velvet Angels

 By the later part of 1963, as the Diablos were dissolving, the Velvet Angels were forming.
-The group would include Diablos alumni Jay Johnson and Willie Hunter along with Bobby Calhoun (baritone) and Cy Iverson (tenor).
+The group included Diablos alumni Jay Johnson and Willie Hunter along with Bobby Calhoun (baritone) and Cy Iverson (tenor).
 Iverson had gone to high school with Johnson, and Bobby Calhoun had recorded with Johnson as part of Williams' "new" group on Fortune.
 They were inspired by groups like the Mills Brothers and Ink Spots.

 The Velvet Angels performed at clubs around Detroit and across the border in Canada and soon traveled to New Jersey in search a deal and shows.
 Soon after setting up residence in Jersey City, New Jersey, they found an advertisement for a talent show in the local paper.
 They performed at the show and won.
 Frank Sheldon, the show sponsor and owner of the Tender Trap club in Fairview, New Jersey, was looking for this type of group.
 The Velvet Angels were talented and versatile doing a mix of R&B, pop, gospel, and soul music, and doing them all a cappella.
 Things were starting to happen for the Velvet Angels; they were hired to do commercials for Lionel Trains, but their manager became ill and that deal fell apart.